pypy/pypy/rpython/doc/jit/optimizer.rst

     intbounds:rewrite:virtualize:string:earlyforce:pure:heap:unroll

-Each of the colon separated name has a class attached.
-It is later instantiated as a subclass of `Optimization`.
-The `Optimizer` class derives from the `Optimization` class and implements the control logic for the optimization.
+Each of the colon-separated name has a class attached, inheriting from the `Optimization` class.
+The `Optimizer` class itself also derives from the `Optimization` class and implements the control logic for the optimization.
 Most of the optimizations only require a single forward pass.
-The trace is 'propagated' in to each optimization using the method `propagate_forward`.
-Instruction by instruction then flows from the first optimization to the last optimization.
+The trace is 'propagated' into each optimization using the method `propagate_forward`.
+Instruction by instruction, it flows from the first optimization to the last optimization.
 The method `emit_operation` is called for every operation that is passed to the next optimizer.